 Hamas has its own disarmament vision as Gaza truce enters critical phase

-Khaled Meshaal tells Al Jazeera the Palestinian group seeks US approval for disarmament plan, a major ticking point in phase two of the ceasefire.
+Khaled Meshaal tells Al Jazeera the Palestinian group seeks US approval for its disarmament plan, a major sticking point in phase two of the ceasefire.

-The Head of Hamas Abroad Khaled Meshaal has said the group is trying to ”convince” the United States administration about its own “vision” on how to deal with and handle the group’s weapons and military arsenal which remains a major sticking point in the second phase of the two-month ceasefire, which Israel has relentlessly violated.
+Hamas is trying to convince the United States administration to follow its own “vision” on how to deal with its military arsenal – a major sticking point in the second phase of the two-month ceasefire, the group’s foreign policy spokesperson has told Al Jazeera.

-Speaking on Al Jazeera Arabic’s Mawazin programme on Wednesday, Meshaal said Hamas aims to “create a situation with guarantees that war does not return between Gaza and the Israeli occupation,” addressing issues such as “how this weapon can be stored, safeguarded, not used, and not displayed.”
+Speaking on Al Jazeera Arabic’s Mawazine programme on Wednesday, Khaled Meshaal said Hamas aims to “create a situation with guarantees that war does not return between Gaza and the Israeli occupation,” addressing issues such as “how this weapon can be stored, safeguarded, not used, and not displayed”.

 Recommended Storieslist of 2 items